GoldenholzLab/patientSimulator/README.md

 WHAT IS THIS REPOSITORY FOR?:

+    This repository is meant

 In order to generate one patient:

+    The PatientClass.py script is responsible for generating one synthetic patient.
+In order to use this code in a customized script, the PatientClass.py script must be imported as 'from PatientClass import Patient'.
+    This will allow the customized script to instantiate a Patient object.
+The first four parameters inputted to the initialization of the Patient object are the group level parameters for the NV model.
+It is recommended to to use [PARAMETERS], which are the optimal parameters published in the [NAME] paper as according to NV model.

 In order to generate one trial:

+    The TrialArmClass script is responsible for generating one arm of a clinical trial consisiting of synthetic patients.
+    In order to use this code in a customized script, the TrialArmClass.py script must be imported as 'from TrialArmClass import TrialArm'.
+This will allow the customized script to instantiate a TrialArm object.
+The first four parameters inputted to the initialization of the Patient object are the group level parameters for the NV model.
+It is recommended∂ to use [PARAMETERS], which are the optimal parameters published in the [NAME] paper as according to NV model.

 In order to generate the graphs associated with the [NAME HERE] paper:

+    The testingTrialResults.py script is responsible for generating the graphs in the NAME HERE] paper.
+All that needs to be done is to run it once, although it is not unusual for the script to take up to an hour in order to generate all the trials of synthetic patients needed for the RCT analysis.

 testingTrialResults.py